 Your home security system could be costing you hundreds of dollars annually in increased insurance premiums, even when it’s doing exactly what it’s designed to do.
 False alarms trigger a little-known insurance mechanism called hazard premium adjustments, where repeated security system activations signal elevated risk to insurers, resulting in premium increases of 10-25% or more.

 The financial stakes are substantial.
 A homeowner with a $2,000 annual premium facing a 20% increase pays an extra $400 yearly, money that accumulates over time while your coverage remains unchanged.
-This penalty persists even when false alarms …
+This penalty persists even when false alarms result …

 Real estate investor meeting with finance and insurance advisors around a conference table, focusing on a scale apartment building model with documents and a tablet, city skyline softly blurred in the background.